FrancoTor95/Embedded-System-Programming23-24/04 - GPIOs and Interrupts/README.md

   EXTI->PR |= 0x01 << 3;
 }
 ```
-The standard procedure is:
-  * Clean the Pending bit of the IRQHandler within the NVIC;
-  * Execute code;
-  * Clean the Pending bit of the peripheral.

 Conventionally, we make sure that the processor spends as little time as possible processing an **ISR**, often we just change the value of some variables, or maybe we configure a value for some *flag*, checked somewhere else, outside the **ISR**, to enable the execution of specific computations or operations.

 >:dart: The **C**ortex **M**icrocontroller **S**oftware **I**nterface **S**tandard (**CMSIS**) is a vendor-independent hardware abstraction layer for microcontrollers that are based on ARM® Cortex® processors.